googleapis/google-cloud-python/docs/search-usage.rst

 .. note::

-   To update aocuments in place after manipulating its fields or rank, just recreate it:  E.g.:
+   To update a document in place after manipulating its fields or rank, just recreate it:  E.g.:

    .. doctest::